 Among families, a common contributor to addictive behaviors is codependency.
 This is when an individual enables their loved one’s addictions to either gain power over their loved one, or does so in an effort to receive love and approval from their loved one.
 Often, because this behavior can occur beneath the surface, it is difficult to discern between whether someone is showing actual support for their loved one or if they are simply perpetuating codependent behavior.
 Frequently, the individual who is enabling their loved one won’t necessarily realize that they are doing so, which is why understanding the difference between support and codependency is so important.
 The following are some differences to help you determine if you what you are doing is being supportive of your loved one or if you are actually enabling them:

-- Attachment – As far as attachment is concerned, a supportive individual, though looking out for their loved one’s well-being, will not sacrifice themselves in order to help their loved on who is suffering from addiction.
-This is in opposition to a codependent individual, who will give everything they have – ie: time, money and emotional support – to help their loved one through their struggle with substance abuse.
-This is unhealthy and can get to the point where the codependent individual has given so much of themselves to help their addicted partner, that it causes them to suffer from their own mental and emotional issues.
+- Attachment – As far as attachment is concerned, a supportive individual, though looking out for their loved one’s well-being, will not sacrifice themselves to help their loved one who is suffering from addiction.
+This is in opposition to a codependent individual, who will give everything they have – ie: time, money, and emotional support – to help their loved one through their struggle with substance abuse.
+This is unhealthy and can get to the point where the codependent individual has given so much of themselves to help their addicted partner, which causes them to suffer from their own mental and emotional issues.

 - Boundaries – It is especially important to establish clear and unyielding boundaries when helping someone who is going through issues with substance abuse.
 A supportive individual will help their loved one in need, but only to the point that it does not cross a reasonably set boundary.
 The supportive individual will not tolerate threatening behavior or inappropriate actions taken by their loved one under any circumstances.
 Those who are codependent will not have any boundaries whatsoever, or, if they do, their boundaries are easily crossed and disregarded, leading to trouble for the codependent.